AWS EC2 Storage

 RAID Configuration

-• EBS volumes can be striped, if a single EBS volume does not meet the performance and more is required.
+• EBS volumes can be striped, if a single EBS volume does not meet the performance requirements.

-• Striping volumes allows pushing tens of thousands of IOPS.
+• Striping volumes allows pushing tens of thousands of IOPS beyond single-volume limits.

-• EBS volumes are already replicated across multiple servers in an AZ for availability and durability, so AWS generally recommend striping for performance rather than durability.
+• EBS volumes are already replicated across multiple servers in an AZ for availability and durability, so AWS generally recommends striping for performance rather than durability.

 • For greater I/O performance than can be achieved with a single volume, RAID 0 can stripe multiple volumes together; for on-instance redundancy, RAID 1 can mirror two volumes together.